Wonder717/Engineering-Full-Stack-Apps-in-the-Cloud/README.md

 B. Create a new endpoint in the server.ts file
-The starter code has a task for you to complete an endpoint in ./src/server.ts which uses query parameter to download an image from a public URL, filter the image, and return the result.
+There is an endpoint in ./src/server.ts which uses query parameter to download an image from a public URL, filter the image, and return the result.

-We've included a few helper functions to handle some of these concepts and we're importing it for you at the top of the ./src/server.ts file.

-import {filterImageFromURL, deleteLocalFiles} from './util/util';
 3. Deploying your system
 Follow the process described in the course to eb init a new application and eb create a new environment to deploy your image-filter service!
 Don't forget you can use eb deploy to push changes.